-PR/AWARD NUMBER: H173A210039

-RECIPIENT NAME: MA DEPT. OF ELEMENTARY & SEC.
-EDUCATION

-TERMS AND CONDITIONS
+D PR/AWARD NUMBER: S013A230021 RECIPIENT NAME: MASSACHUSETTS DEPARTMENT OF EDUCATION TERMS AND CONDITIONS (1) The Office of Managemer nt and Budget requires all Federal agencies to assign a Federal Av

-- (1) The Office of Management and Budget requires all Federal agencies to assign a Federal Award Identifying Number (FAIN) to each of their financial assistance awards.
+(1) The Office of Management and Budget requires all Federal agencies to assign a Federal Award Identifying Number (FAIN) to each of their financial assistance awards.
 The PR/AWARD NUMBER identified in Block 2 is your FAIN.
-If subawards are permitted under this grant, and you choose to make subawards, you must document the assigned PR/AWARD NUMBER (FAIN) identified in Block 2 of this Grant Award Notification on each subaward made under this grant.
-The term subaward means: - 1.
-A legal instrument to provide support for the performance of any portion of the substantive project or program for which you received this award and that you as the recipient award to an eligible subrecipient.
+If subawards are permitted under this grant, and you choose to make subawards, you must document the assigned PR/ AWARD NUMBER (FAIN) identified in Block 2 of this Grant Award Notification on each subaward made under this grant.
+The term subaward means:

+1. A legal instrument to provide support for the performance of any portion of the substantive project or program for which you received this award and that you as the recipient award to an eligible subrecipient.
 (See 2 CFR 200.331(a)) 2.
-The term does not include your procurement of property and services needed to carry out the project or program (The payments received for goods or services provided as a contractor are not Federal awards, see 2 CFR 200.501(f) of the OMB Uniform Guidance: "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards"). - 3.
-A subaward may be provided through any legal agreement, including an agreement that you or a subrecipient considers a contract.
-(See 2 CFR 200.1) - (2) The negotiated indirect cost rate or the indirect cost allocation plan approved for the entity identified in Block 1 of this GAN applies to this grant award. - (3) WHEN ISSUING STATEMENTS, PRESS RELEASES, REQUESTS FOR PROPOSALS, BID SOLICITATIONS, AND OTHER DOCUMENTS DESCRIBING THIS PROJECT OR PROGRAMS FUNDED IN WHOLE OR IN PART WITH FEDERAL MONEY, ALL GRANTEES RECEIVING FEDERAL FUNDS, INCLUDING BUT NOT LIMITED TO STATE AND LOCAL GOVERNMENTS, SHALL STATE CLEARLY: - 1) THE DOLLAR AMOUNT OF FEDERAL FUNDS FOR THE PROJECT, - 2) THE PERCENTAGE OF THE TOTAL COST OF THE PROJECT THAT WILL BE FINANCED WITH FEDERAL FUNDS.
-AND - 3) THE PERCENTAGE AND DOLLAR AMOUNT OF THE TOTAL COST OF THE PROJECT THAT WILL BE FINANCED BY NON-GOVERNMENTAL SOURCES.
+The term does not include your procurement of property and services needed to carry out the project or program (The payments received for goods or services provided as a contractor are not Federal awards, see 2 CFR 200.501(f) of the OMB Uniform Guidance: "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards").

-AS OF 07/01/97, FEDERAL FISCAL YEAR (FFY) WILL REFER TO THE YEAR THE FUNDS WERE APPROPRIATED.
+3. A subaward may be provided through any legal agreement, including an agreement that you or a subrecipient considers a contract.
+(See 2 CFR 200.1)

+- (2) The negotiated indirect cost rate or the indirect cost allocation plan approved for the entity identified in Block 1 of this GAN applies to this grant award. - (3) THIS GRANT AWARD IS MADE SUBJECT TO THE PROVISIONS OF ALL APPLICABLE ACTS, REGULATIONS, AND ASSURANCES.

+THIS GRANT IS SUBJECT TO THE PROVISIONS OF TITLE I, PART D, AND TITLE VIII, AS APPLICABLE, OF THE ELEMENTARY AND SECONDARY EDUCATION ACT, AS AMENDED BY THE EVERY STUDENT SUCCEEDS ACT, AND THE GENERAL EDUCATION PROVISIONS ACT.
+THIS GRANT IS ALSO SUBJECT TO THE TITLE I, PART D REGULATIONS IN 34 CFR PART 200 AND THE EDUCATION DEPARTMENT GENERAL ADMINISTRATIVE REGULATIONS (EDGAR) IN 34 CFR PARTS 76 (EXCEPT FOR 76.650 - 76.662 (PARTICIPATION OF STUDENTS ENROLLED IN PRIVATE SCHOOLS)), 77, 81, AND 82, 2 CFR 3485, AND THE UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS IN 2 CFR PARTS 200 AND 3474.

 (4) UNDER THE "TYDINGS AMENDMENT," SECTION 421(b) OF THE GENERAL EDUCATION PROVISIONS ACT, 20 U.S.C.
-1225(b), ANY FUNDS THAT ARE NOT OBLIGATED AT THE END OF THE FEDERAL FUNDING PERIOD SPECIFIED IN BLOCK 6 SHALL REMAIN AVAILABLE FOR OBLIGATION FOR AN ADDITIONAL PERIOD OF 12 MONTHS.
+1225(B), ANY FUNDS THAT ARE NOT OBLIGATED AT THE END OF THE FEDERAL FUNDING PERIOD SPECIFIED IN BLOCK 6 SHALL REMAIN AVAILABLE FOR OBLIGATION FOR AN ADDITIONAL PERIOD OF 12 MONTHS.